hartwigmedical/hmftools/sigs/README.md

 ---|---|---
-min_alloc| 0.01 | Allocate counts to a signature if exceeds this number of total SNV counts min_alloc_perc| 0.0005 | Allocate counts to a signature if exceeds this % of total SNV counts db_url,db_user,db_pass | - | My SQL config - for sourcing SNV data instead of from a VCF upload_to_db | - | If present will upload signature fit results to the HMF Patients signature table
+min_alloc| 0.01 | Allocate counts to a signature if exceeds this number of total SNV counts min_alloc_perc| 0.0005 | Allocate counts to a signature if exceeds this % of total SNV counts

 ### Position Frequency Arguments
 Sigs can generate genomic position frequencies by rounding positions to a specified position bucket size.